-Commodity Investing by Students (COINS) is the only student-run commodities trading group in the United States and invests a portfolio of up to one million dollars of the Virginia Tech endowment in futures-based ETFs and ETNs.
+Commodity Investing by Students (COINS) is the only student-run commodities trading group in the United States and invests a portfolio of one million dollars of the Virginia Tech endowment in futures-based ETFs and ETNs.
 Trades are based on a combination of technical and fundamental analyses.
-COINS has a goal to outperform the PowerShares DB Agriculture Fund (DBA) and PowerShares DB Energy Fund (DBE), a benchmark set by the Virginia Tech Foundation.
+COINS has a goal to outperform the Bloomberg Commodity Index (BCOM), a benchmark set by the Virginia Tech Foundation.

 In addition to providing invaluable, hands-on, educational experiences, COINS offers several types of scholarships to exemplary team members.
 The Holland family is recognized as a distinguished donor to COINS scholarships and funding.
 Aside from scholarships, several student members have also pursued commodity-related research with various faculty members and companies that visit and speak to the group.
 COINS attains 100% job placement.

-The group is divided into three divisions: Grains & Livestock, Softs, and Energy.
+The group is divided into three divisions: Agriculture, Energy, and Metals (precious & industrial).

-- Grains & Livestock: Corn, Feeder Cattle, Lean Hogs, Live Cattle, Soybeans, Wheat
+- Agriculture: Corn, Feeder Cattle, Lean Hogs, Live Cattle, Soybeans, Wheat, Coffee, Cotton, Sugar

 - Energy: Brent Crude Oil, Heating Oil, Light Sweet Crude Oil (WTI), Natural Gas, RBOB Gasoline

 - Metals: Gold, Silver, Nickel, Aluminum, Copper, Zinc